chookmook29/guessing_game/README.md

 - Main screen - allows users to play game, see remaining attempts left, and all letter used, and most recent letter.
 - Set of buttons representing all letters of alphabet - allows users to chose letter, by pressing button of their choice.
 - Space below letters and main info - allows users to check hint, by hovering over a hint word.
+- Rules screen - allows users to read rules of the game and useful tips.
+- Score screen - allows users to check user's scores and who is leading.
+- Final score screen - similar to score screen, it's displayed after finishing the game.

 ### Features Left to Implement